WORKING WITH ENTITIES IN YOUR COLLECTION

 It may be that you need to make the same edit(s) across a large number of entities in your Uwazi collection.
 Doing so one by one would be time-consuming, so for situations such as these, Uwazi makes it possible to edit multiple entities at once.

-Step 1: Go to the Library ../_images/image_0.png of your Uwazi collection.
-If you prefer to use the Cards View, select all of the entities that you want to edit using your operating system’s multiselect commands:
+Step 1: Go to the Library Library icon of your Uwazi collection.
+If you prefer to use the Cards view, select all of the entities that you want to edit using your operating system’s multiselect commands:

 • Windows: Hold down the CTRL key and click on the cards